Top Security Threats of Smartphones (2023)

 Beware of apps that promise to monitor the activity of your loved ones and children—in reality, they are spyware that is “designed to allow extremely invasive digital surveillance through a smartphone,” Pargman says.
 Abusers can use these apps to read texts and emails, track the phone’s location, secretly listen to nearby conversations, and take pictures, among other activities.
 Even less insidious apps can still collect data about what you do on your smartphone, Pargman says.
+While making your phone impossible to track can be hard, it’s still quite possible to do it to a certain extent to ensure safety.
 He suggests avoiding apps that request a lot of permissions or any permission having to do with accessibility.
 “Those permissions give apps the ability to read the text in other apps or control other apps—that’s a lot of power that can be abused,” he explains.
 Watch out for these red flags someone is spying on your computer, too.

 If you think an app is too good to be true, it probably is, according to Pargman.
 He calls this the Trojan Horse trick: An app may appear to be beneficial—offering free access to something that should cost money—but it actually contains a virus.
 “People who take the bait and install these malicious apps are often surprised to find that instead of the promised free material they were hoping for, their entire smartphone is locked, or their data is stolen, and they are faced with threats,” Pargman says.
 Other times, the virus might secretly transfer money to the attacker’s accounts through the phone’s online banking app.
 “The best cure for these malicious apps is prevention,” notes Pargman.
 Steer clear of apps that promise free access to premium content, aren’t listed in well-known app stores, and don’t have a history of reviews.
 These are the apps security experts would never have on their phone.